2022 Ken Nakayama Medal for Excellence in Vision Science – Norma Graham

 Undergraduate Travel Award: Undergraduate students.
 Any citizenship or residency.
 VSS members may donate to the Undergraduate Travel Award fund.

-All applications will be evaluated on a balance of criteria, including scientific quality of the submitted abstract, financial need, and diversity.
+All applications will be evaluated on a balance of many criteria, including scientific quality of the submitted abstract and need.

 Applicants must be the first author on an abstract at the 2025 meeting.
 Previous VSS travel award recipients are not eligible (2020 and 2021 award recipients excluded).